-Besides explaining an interesting stylized fact, the simple model developed in this paper could be extended to analyze the role of corporate liquidity in a macroeconomic environment.
+The simple model developed in this paper could be extended to analyze the role of corporate liquidity in a macroeconomic environment.
 Several extensions could be of interest.
-First, instead of focusing on the business cycle frequency, the model could be used to examine longer term developments.
-The model would actually be consistent with the documented gradual increase in cash holdings if we assume changes in the production process that imply more end-of-period payments (e.g., with more extensive use of justin-time technologies as reported in Gao, 2013, or with an increase in production outsourcing).
-Second, for a better analysis of the financial crisis, it would be of interest to introduce demand shocks.
+First, one limit of our approach is that liquidity is driven by exogenous shocks.
+It would thus be of interest to model mechanisms through which the supply of liquidity varies endogenously.
+Second, the model could be used to examine longer term developments.
+The model would actually be consistent with the documented gradual increase in cash holdings if we assume changes in the production process that imply more end-of-period payments (e.g., with more extensive use of just-in-time technologies as reported in Gao 2018, or with an increase in production outsourcing).
+Third, for a better analysis of the financial crisis, it would be of interest to introduce demand shocks.
 Finally, the role of policy intervention would be a natural extension.
 The last two extensions would be related to the existing DSGE literature incorporating working capital to study monetary policy.